MadebyDaris/SchoolFakeNewsSite/WeekOne/content/posts/COVIDstory.md

 Mutations are tiny changes to genetic material that occur as it is copied.
 Human cells have many so-called proofreading proteins that keep mutations rare.
 Still, each baby arrives with dozens of new genetic mutations.

 [COV Particles](../../images/MutCOV.jpg)

+ Scientists can study the evolution of SARS-CoV-2 to learn more about how the genes of the virus function.
+It is also useful to make inferences about the spread of the virus around the world, and what type of vaccine may be most effective.